niktechnopro/LocDoc/README.md

 # LocDoc
 ## Overview of Project:
 LocDoc is a powerful tool that enable a user to find doctors based on location, insurance, and specialty preferenes.
-This was built using Node.Js/Express, ReactJS/Redux and MySql database.
+This was built using Node.Js/Express, ReactJS/Redux and MySQL database.

 ## The Team:
 * **[Nikolas Bogucharsky](https://github.com/niktechnopro)**: